Voter Registration Challenge Process

 The county elections official or County Canvassing Board will preside over the hearing.
 Final determination of the challenge may be appealed in Superior Court.
 The challenged voter’s information will also be published on the county auditor’s website within 72 hours of the challenge being accepted by the auditor.

-After 2 general election cycles are complete, and the voter has still not updated their information while inactive, they will be removed from the list.
+After 2 general election cycles are complete, and the voter has still not updated their information while inactive, they will be removed from the VRDB and put on the “cancelled” list.

-Complete all of the following forms to submit for the challenge.
+Complete list of forms needed to prepare for a voter registration challenge.
 (Same files as above)